mjshehan/mjshehan/README.md

 I'm a math and CS student at UVic and hosting some of my work on this page.

+I built an optimization web app for one-dimensional stock cutting using a mixted integer solver (SCIP), Flask and Bootstrap and deployed it with Docker and Google Cloud

-If you'd like to use my one dimensional linear optimizer, "The Amazing Lumber Calculator", it's currently deployed at: https://lumber-calculator-python-kmrqin4jgq-uc.a.run.app/calc
+If you'd like to check out "The Amazing Lumber Calculator", it's currently deployed at: https://lumber-calculator-python-kmrqin4jgq-uc.a.run.app/calc

 The source code is in the lumber-cutter-python repo: https://github.com/mjshehan/lumber-calculator-python

-Thanks for checking it out!
+Thanks for checking out my page!

 -Mike